12 Engagement Ring Cuts and Diamond Shapes Compared

 Characteristics

-• Ideal for those who want a vintage-inspired look.
+• Ideal for a vintage-inspired look.

 4. Oval Cut Diamond